Arcadio Maxílom: Becoming a powerful political figure

-After Kilat's betrayal and assassination, Maxílom continued the revolution in Cebu.
-Under his command, the Katipunan was able to regroup in the central highlands, which Spanish forces found impenetrable.
 On December 16, 1898, Maxílom wrote a letter to the Spanish authorities in Cebu, demanding that the latter surrender.
 Weary after incessant fighting, the Spaniards quickly responded, asking Maxílom for two to three days to leave the province.
-By Christmas Eve, the Spaniards had left, leaving behind only three Catholic clerics.
-However, in the Treaty of Paris that ended the Spanish–American War, signed that month, December 1898, Spain ceased its sovereignty over the Philippine Islands to the United States for twenty million dollars, although American acceptance of this treaty would still be subject to the decision of the US Congress.
+The general took hold of "El Pardo", once the seat of the government of Cebu.
+It was then on December 20 that Flores appointed Maxílom as the Governor of Cebu, even if the position was already occupied by Julio A. Llorente.
+Historians are still debating whether who truly was the first governor of Cebu, Llorente appointed by the townspeople or Maxílom appointed through revolution.
+Many factions during this time were also appointing their own leaders to the highest position and most of their terms were spent establishing their legitimacy.
+By Christmas Eve, the Spaniards had left, leaving behind only three Catholic clerics, making Cebu truly independent from the grasp of Spain.
+However, in the Treaty of Paris which the Philippine government does not recognise and which added terms to the end of the Spanish–American War, signed that month, December 1898, Spain ceased its sovereignty over the Philippine Islands to the United States for twenty million dollars, although American acceptance of this treaty would still be subject to the decision of the US Congress.